hanrong-zhang/hugo-ZozoMod/README.md

 {{< img src="path/to/xxx.png" >}}
 ```

-## MathJax and KaTeX
+## Math Typesetting

 This theme supports MathJax and KaTeX.
 By default, it uses KaTeX and MathJax is turned off.
-You can change it in `config.toml`.
+You can change your preference in `config.toml`.
 Under `[params]`, set `enableMathJax` and `enableKaTeX` to support desired math typesetting.

 ## License